lokalise/ruby-lokalise-api/docs/api/files.md

                                         ## QueuedProcess resource
 ```

+To encode your data in Base64, use `Base64.strict_encode64()` method.

-A `QueuedProcess` resource will be returned.
+After the uploading process is completed, a `QueuedProcess` resource will be returned.
 This resource contains a status of the import job, process ID to manually check the status, and some other attributes:

 ```ruby
 queued_process = @client.upload_file project_id,